Denise Polk, Ph.D.

 Office: Wayne Hall 234

-Denise M. Polk, Ph.D. holds the rank of Full Professor in the Department of Communication Studies, and she is serving as chair of the department.
+Denise M. Polk, Ph.D. holds the rank of Full Professor in the Department of Communication Studies.
 Dr. Polk's teaching and research areas focus mainly in the areas of interpersonal communication, work-family integration, conflict resolution, and health communication.
 She has focused mostly on marital, dating, and family relationships and has been able to integrate the area of health into her research with studies surrounding Alzheimer's disease.